elunna/nerfhack-changelog/README.md

 * Spellbook of identify was raised to level 5 (SLASHEM)
 * Cure sickness is now directional (Evil).
 * Only primary spellcasters can receive divine spellbook gifts.
-* You cannot learn spells that you are restricted in.
 * Spellbooks can generate pre-read.
 * Casting the spell of clairvoyance at skilled lets it persist for a while.
 * Display a single accurate spellcasting retention percentage in the spellbook list.
 * Remove the spell of identify outright (xnh)
 * Increase drain life up to level 3 (xnh)
+* Reading restricted spellbooks only grants 2000 turns of spell memory.
+*
 ### Spellbook of charm monster
 * This spell is now a directional level 3 spell and only works on the first monster hit.
 * At unskilled and basic, the spell can only pacify monsters.